MBA2022/Remote-Phone-Caller/README.md

 3. The phone will initiate the call.

 ### Important Notes:
-- **You must set the correct IP address of your phone** in both `phone_server.py` and `pc_controller.py` before running the code.
+- **You must set the correct IP address of your phone and the number you wanna call ** in `pc_controller.py` before running the code.
-- The command `python pc_controller.py --call +1234567890` does not work as expected and should not be used.
 - Always verify the ADB connection before running the scripts.

 ---